-The Incorporated Research Institutions for Seismology (IRIS), with cooperation and support from the Alaska Earthquake Center and University of Alaska-Fairbanks Geophysical Institute, is in the process of deploying 261 seismometers in Alaska as part of EarthScope’s USArray observatory.
+The Incorporated Research Institutions for Seismology (IRIS) is deploying 261 seismograph stations in Alaska and Yukon as part of EarthScope’s Transportable Array.
+The project is sponsered by the National Science Foundation and has cooperation and support from the Alaska Earthquake Center, University of Alaska-Fairbanks Geophysical Institute, as well as the Yukon Geological Survey and Canadian Hazard Information Service.
 EarthScope explores the structure and evolution of North America using continuous recordings from broadband seismometers and surface deformation measured with precision GPS sensors.
-IRIS has operated the USArray Transportable Array (TA) since 2004, originally migrating a footprint of 400 seismometers across the contiguous United States.
-TA stations are sited in a wide variety of environments, typically operate for ~2 years, provide data with real time telemetry, and produce high quality recordings with an average return of over 98%.
-In October 2013 that footprint, encompassing nearly 1700 individual stations, completed its movement across the lower-48 U.S. With the successful funding of the IRIS SAGE Proposal, the TA is being redeployed as a single, static footprint in Alaska and northwestern Canada through 2018 (Figures 1 and 2).
+IRIS has operated the USArray Transportable Array (TA) since 2004, a migrating footprint of 400 seismometers that roamed completely across the contiguous United States from the Pacific to the Atlantic.
+TA stations were sited at 42 mile intervals, typically operated for ~2 years and produced high quality recordings with an average return of over 98%.
+In October 2015 that deployment, encompassing nearly 1700 individual stations, completed its traverse across the lower-48 U.S. With the successful funding of the IRIS SAGE Proposal, the TA is being redeployed as a single, static footprint in Alaska and northwestern Canada through 2018 (Figures 1-2).
 The Transportable Array Advisory Committee (TAAC) advises on the operation and technical performance of the TA, in the context of EarthScope's science goals and changes in annual budgets.
-Many lower-48 TA stations remain as part of a separately funded project, CEUSN.
+Many lower-48 TA stations remain as part of a separately funded project, CEUSN and continue to be available from the IRIS Data Management Center with network code N4.

 As outlined by the main report and associated white papers stemming from a recent Alaska-themed workshop, there are numerous well-defined scientific motivations for shifting the TA to Alaska.
-For instance, Alaska's rate of earthquakes is significantly higher than the entire lower-48 U.S. combined, and that seismicity is spread across much of the state (Figure 3) though not fully characterized in regions with currently sparse placement of seismometers.
+For instance, Alaska's rate of earthquakes is significantly higher than the entire lower-48 U.S. combined, and that seismicity is spread across much of the state (Figure 3).
+The TA hopes to better characterize seismicity patterns in regions with currently sparse placement of seismometers.
 The investment of EarthScope directly benefits other seismic network operators in Alaska, many of which are focused on characterizing seismic, volcanic, and tsunami hazards.
-Therefore, IRIS is working with the Alaska Earthquake Center, Alaska Volcano Observatory, and the Alaska Tsunami Warning Center to upgrade and leverage existing seismic infrastructure and permitting wherever possible.
-Also, in concurrence with recommendations contained within the Autonomous Polar Observing Systems Workshop Report, IRIS is keen to collaborate with members of the Arctic science community during the development and implementation of USArray in Alaska.
+IRIS is works with the Alaska Earthquake Center, Alaska Volcano Observatory, and the Alaska Tsunami Warning Center to upgrade and leverage existing seismic infrastructure and permitting wherever possible.
+IRIS is keen to collaborate with members of the Arctic science community during the development and implementation of USArray in Alaska.

 Figure 3: Seismicity from 1970-2012 for Alaska and vicinity from the Alaska Earthquake Center and USGS PDE catalogs, click for pdf.
 Figure courtesy of Natasha Ruppert (AEC).